kinseyda/moles/README.md

 ## To do (before initial release)

+- Move shared functions of structures and upgrades to a new Purchase class
 - Item visibility
 - Debug mode
 - Hover descriptions
-- Time-until-purchase-available next to cost
 - Text log (for story)
 - Prestige system / Empire tab
 - Better theming